gluecodes/gluecodes-glue-dom/README.md

   surname
 }) => tag('p', (props, { text }) => {
   text(
-    'You can e.g. format an email like this: "', { enhanced: { italic: email } },
+    'You can e.g. format an email like this: "', { emphasized: { italic: email } },
-    '" and the whole sentence will appear only if the email, firstName: ', firstName, ' and surname: ', surname, 'aren\'t empty. ', 'It can be especially useful when generating documents from ', { enhanced: 'dynamic' }, ' fields coming from backend.'
+    '" and the whole sentence will appear only if the email, firstName: ', firstName, ' and surname: ', surname, 'aren\'t empty. ', 'It can be especially useful when generating documents from ', { emphasized: 'dynamic' }, ' fields coming from backend.'
   )
 })
 ```